 Click here to download a copy of the Membership Application.

-The initiation fee for either an individual or a family is $300.
-The annual dues for an individual member is $100 and family memberships are $150 and are payable at the time of membership acceptance.
+The one-time initiation fee for either an individual or a family is $350.00.
+The annual dues for an individual member is $100 and family memberships are $153.00 and are payable at the time of membership acceptance.
 If one chooses to apply for membership on or after October 1 of the dues year, the prospective member will be paying the following year's fees and will pay a prorated fee for each month preceding January 1 of the membership year.
 By the same token, anyone joining before October 1 will be paying the full current year's dues, and will receive a dues invoice for the following year soon after joining.
-A local Chapter membership dues also provides membership to the National IWLA and the Virginia State IWLA.
+The local Chapter membership dues also provide membership to the National IWLA and the Virginia State IWLA.

-As indicated, there is an additional $10 Fee for each member under 65 years of age if they plan to shoot on any of the Chapter's firearms ranges.
-The initiation fee of $300, the full amount of the annual dues and, as indicated, ten dollars ($10) for each prospective member that intends to use the firearms ranges, and is younger than 65 years, are payable at the time of joining in either cash or by personal check.
+As indicated, there is an additional $20.00 Fee for each new member if they plan to shoot on any of the Chapter's firearms ranges.
+The initiation fee of $350.00, the full amount of the annual dues and, as indicated, twenty dollars ($20.00) for each prospective member that intends to use the firearms ranges, are payable at the time of joining in either cash or by personal check made payable to IWLA.

 Included as a benefit of your annual membership is a subscription to IWLA's Outdoor America magazine; the award-winning quarterly magazine of the Izaak Walton League of America.

-Each issue is filled with articles about the conservation work of League members as well as an in-depth coverage of broader conservation issues.
+Each quarterly issue is filled with articles about the conservation work of League members as well as an in-depth coverage of broader conservation issues.
 The only way to get this magazine is to become a member of the Izaak Walton League.
+It comes as a magazine in the mail but can also be downloaded from the IWLA web site if you are a registered member.
 In addition the National Organization has many publications relating to environmental stewardship.
 View the extensive library of publications offered by the National organization.

-sizes.
-Usually the merchandise is available for sale at the
+and sizes.
+Usually the merchandise is available for sale

-Membership meetings on the first Thursday of each month.
-It may
+at the Membership meetings on the first Thursday of each